oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

     ![James Woods Denied List](./images/james-woods-denied-list.png " ")

-## Task 3: Opportunity Zone User with Low Income Good Credit
+## Task 3: Demo Opportunity Zone User

 1. Select **Dashboard** in the left navigation menu if you are not on the Dashboard page already.